ConnorKirkpatrick/E220Lib/README.md

 RAN_D : disabled (default)\
 RAN_E : Enabled

 SetPower(newPower) This option changes the broadcast power of the module.
-Higher powers user more energy, but it is not<br> linear as the voltage converter is more efficient at higher values\
+Higher powers user more energy, but it is not linear as the voltage converter is more efficient at higher values\
 Power_30 : 30dBm (Default)\
 Power_27 : 27dBm\
 Power_24 : 24dBm\